zhangysh1995/awesome-database-testing/README.md

+ To view as a website, see: http://zhangyushao.site/awesome-database-testing/.

 # Awesome-Database-Testing
 This is a curitated list of resources on *database testing*.

 **What covered: papers**, blogs, notes, tools and etc. for whoever wants to test a database mangement system (DBMS).